BU-Spark/se-bu-passport-arts/README.md

 Before you begin, ensure you have met the following requirements:
 - **Flutter**: Your system must have Flutter installed.
 This project was built using Flutter 3.19.2.
 Ensure that you are using this version or later.
 For installation instructions, see [Flutter's official installation guide](https://flutter.dev/docs/get-started/install).
 - **Dart SDK**: Dart 3.3.0 or later is required.
 However, this typically comes with the Flutter installation.
 - **Android or iOS Setup**: For Android, you must have Android SDK setup.
 For iOS, you need to Xcode installed to run the simulator.
 Ensure that these emulators are configured for your IDE of choice.
+For the iOS simulator, we developed using either the iPhone 14 Pro Max or iPhone 15 Pro Max.
+For further develop, choose either one to be safe.
 - **Google Places API Key**: The Geolocation check in relies on the Google Places API, which requires an API key.
   - Create a directory under 'bu_passport/lib' named 'config'
   - Create a file named 'secrets.dart' and add your API key in this file as follows: